WilerMS/weather-app/README.md

 - The current weather in that location
 - The humidity
 - The current temperature
-- Min and max temperature
+- Min and max temperature.

 ## Installation guide
 ---